dreamcatcher-tech/network/Inbox/2023-01-02 1541 Sync Complex Generation from Pulses.md

 Look inside the HAMT maps and reuse the immutable contents so we are sharing the same maps.

+### Configuring the reconciliation strategy
+When the reconciler is started, it is passed an options object that tells it what goals to pursue while doing its requested reconciliation.
+By default it will synchronize only on demand, requiring the application to explicitly tell it to pull something down.

+### Emitting partial reconciled events
+Each time a new IPFS block is received, the reconciliation boundary will move forwards.
+Currently we only announce when the full pulse is reconciled, but it is useful to announce before this as it can speed up React rendering opportunities.
+To do this we would return a stream of events from `uncrush()` that returns a new iteration whenever a new block has been processed.
+The async iterable would yield classes with CID links represented by a special Symbol, and the `isLoading` flag raised.
+The async iterable would finish with the fully inflated pulse.
+This would not include the network.

 ### Marking punched out state
 The React app needs to be aware of some portions of the complex that may not have resolved from [[CID]]s yet.